Canepro/rocketchat-k8s/README.md

 ## License

 This configuration is provided as-is for deploying Rocket.Chat on Kubernetes.
+Licensed under the MIT License - see the [LICENSE](LICENSE) file for details.